jcwang587/cgcnn2/docs/index.md

 # Home

 `cgcnn2` is a reproduction of crystal graph convolutional neural network (CGCNN) for predicting material properties.
-This documentation will help you get started with using `cgcnn2` for your materials science research.
+This documentation will help you get started with using CGCNN for your materials science research.

 ## Features